|

 the Georgian Minstrels' Ballroom (it has a minstrels' gallery).

-But, as the website warns, because it
+But, as the hotel's website warns,

-The hotel was one of a series of coaching
+The hotel was one of a series of

-to arrive and depart now leads to the building's front door as well as a mews of
+coaches used to arrive and depart now leads to the building's front door as well

-a variety of shops and Casa Italiana, a restaurant which is part of the hotel.
-It also leads to the hotel's car park off the
+as a mews of a variety of shops and Casa Italiana, a restaurant which is part of

-The host (together with his wife) at
+The host at

 Nantwich Jazz, Blues and Music festival held throughout the town every